The last thing you want as you’re showing your best friend that crazy holiday photo.

 Now click on the drive you want Time Machine to backup.

-Then click on the minus sign and take your second external drive off the excluded list.
-And then it’ll be included in the backup.
+Then click on the minus sign and take your second drive off the excluded list.
+And then Time Machine will include it in the backup.

 Yes, I know, it’s a little hard to wrap your head around it.